Mellanox Technologies (MLNX) Q2 2017 Results - Earnings Call Transcript

 Eyal D. Waldman - Mellanox Technologies Ltd.

-We actually saw very nice growth, double-digit in terms of percentages in terms of our 25 gigabit Ethernet and above NICs deliveries in the second quarter as compared to previous quarters.
+We actually saw very nice growth, double-digit in terms of percentages, in terms of our 25 gigabit Ethernet and above NICs deliveries in the second quarter as compared to previous quarters.
 So, yeah, we are seeing very nice growth in our Ethernet NIC business.

 Kevin Edward Cassidy - Stifel, Nicolaus & Co., Inc.

 And maybe on the Ethernet switch market, you've been in qualification for quite a while.
-With the Spectrum-2, are you expecting the same length of time for the qualification?
+With the Spectrum-2, are you expecting the same length of time for qualification?
 Or because Spectrum is qualified, has it paved the way for Spectrum-2 for a faster ramp to revenue?

 Eyal D. Waldman - Mellanox Technologies Ltd.